ihmeuw/vivarium_research/docs/source/gbd2017_models/concept_models/vivarium_conic_lsff/concept_model.rst

     before the simulant was born, `False` if not, and `Unknown` if we don't know.

-2.  **Initialize the simulation:** At the start of the simulation, set `mother_ate_iron_fortified_food = Unknown` for all simulants in the post-neonatal and 1-4 year age groups (age_group_ids 4 and 5); this attribute will not be used for these age groups because the LBWSG risk factor does not apply.
-Set `mother_ate_iron_fortified_food = True` for a proportion of the population equal to baseline coverage of iron fortification at simulation start, :math:`C(0)`.
+2.  **Initialize the simulation:** At the start of the simulation for the early neonatal and late neonatal age groups (IDs 2 and 3), set `mother_ate_iron_fortified_food = True` for a proportion of the population equal to baseline coverage of iron fortification at simulation start, :math:`C(0)`.
 Set `mother_ate_iron_fortified_food = False` for a proportion of the population equal to 1 - baseline coverage of iron fortification at simulation start, :math:`1 - C(0)`.
+Set `mother_ate_iron_fortified_food = Unknown` for all simulants in the post-neonatal and 1-4 year age groups (age_group_ids 4 and 5); this attribute will not be used for these age groups because the LBWSG risk factor does not apply.

 3.  **Initialize simulants born into the simulation:** For each simulant born at time :math:`t` (in years), the probability that the simulant's mother